ycs77/inertia-laravel-ssr-head/README.md

 Simple SSR Head for Inertia Laravel

 - 😎 Solved the Open Graph Meta crawling problem in Inertia.js x Laravel app
-- ❌ No Headless Chrome, Node.js or PHP V8 Extension
+- ❌ No Headless Chrome, Node.js, or PHP V8 Extension
-- ✨ Auto update Inertia page title
+- ✨ Auto-update Inertia page title

 ### **NOT a full SSR solution!!
 It doesn't solve the SEO problem!**

-Because I made this package to make it easier for bot to crawl Open Graph Meta on Inertia.js App **without installing** (or can't installing) Headless Chrome, Node.js or PHP V8 Extension.
+Because I made this package to make it easier for the bot to crawl Open Graph Meta on Inertia.js App **without installing** (or can't installing) Headless Chrome, Node.js, or PHP V8 Extension.
 This is applicable in situations where you are not familiar with how to install the above packages on the server, or the server does not support them (e.g. shared hosting).

 Inspired by [Root template data of Inertia.js docs](https://inertiajs.com/responses#root-template-data).